BEW Funding – Key to Climate-Neutral Heat Supply

 With VICUS Districts, you can:

 BEW funding offers significant financial support for the transformation of heat supply.
-With professional planning software like VICUS Districts, you can efficiently meet the requirements and maximize your chances of receiving funding.
+With planning software like VICUS Districts, you can meet the requirements and improve your chances of receiving funding.

-Further reading: Economic Analysis According to VDI 2067 — the cost calculation method used in feasibility studies, Low-Temperature District Heating: Fundamentals — a network type eligible for BEW funding, Linear Heat Density — an economic viability indicator used in funding evaluation.
+Further reading: Economic Analysis According to VDI 2067 — the cost calculation method used in feasibility studies, Low-Temperature District Heating: Fundamentals — a network type eligible for BEW funding, Advantages and Disadvantages of Cold District Heating — how decentralized heat pumps affect the economic comparison, Linear Heat Density — an economic viability indicator used in funding evaluation.

 References and Standards